SpookyKipper/VelocityAuth/README.md

-It's recommended to also install the [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) and [SkinsRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/) plugins on your proxy (to add support for more Minecraft versions and restore the players skins).
+It's recommended to also install the [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) and [SkinsRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/) plugins on your proxy (to add support for more Minecraft versions and restore the offline-mode players skins).
 Also don't forget to secure your Minecraft servers via a firewall and/or by using Velocitys' modern-forwarding, read more [here](https://velocitypowered.com/wiki/deployment/security/).

 ## Features